-Our programmes run from September to June each year – We promote events and shows through this web site, our mailing list, Facebook, Twitter and Ticket Source.
+Our programmes run from September to June each year – We promote events and shows through this web site, a printed brochure, local listings, our mailing list and social media (Facebook, Instagram and Twitter).

 Writer, playwright, poet, founder of Fishhouse Theatre, Alison’s work has been published – including by Virago – and broadcast on BBC Radio 4.
 Fishhouse has been producing work by and about women since 2016 & have recently produced Arts Council funded Ruby & Cedar.

 David is a freelance strategist, planner, business case writer and project manager.
 He can usually be found in a theatre, concert or art gallery somewhere in Leicester.

 Originally from Essex, Drama and Creative Writing graduate, Gina-Rose has been involved with the theatre since she moved to Leicester.
 Starting off as a volunteer she then progressed to Front of House Manager and now Company Director.